Azure/AzureMonitorStarterPacks/readme.md

 ### Examples

-    Basic VM Monitoring
+    Minimal parameters:
-    .\setup.ps1 -workspaceResourceId '/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/rg-xxxxxxx/providers/Microsoft.OperationalInsights/workspaces/xxxxxxx' -resourceGroup 'rg-xxxxxxx' -tagName 'AppList' -location 'eastus'
+    .\setup.ps1 -resourceGroup 'rg-xxxxxxx' -location 'eastus'

-    This example will deploy the basic VM monitoring pack to all machines that have the tag 'AppList' in the resource group 'rg-xxxxxxx'.
-The data will be sent to the workspace 'xxxxxxx' in the resource group 'rg-xxxxxxx'.
-The deployment location is 'eastus'.
+    This example will deploy the enabled packs in the packs.json file to the resource group rg-xxxxxxx in the eastus location.
+It will deploy the basic solution and any enabled packs.
+    The basic solution is composed of the following components:
+    - Log Analytics Workspace (if not using existing)
+    - Action Group (if not using existing)
+    - Logic App (for management)
+    - Function (for management)
+    - Workbook (for management)
+  - Packs
+  - DCR(s), Alerts, policies and assignments (with remediation tasks)

 ## Starter Packs

-### Basic Windows VM Monitoring
+### Basic Windows VM Monitoring (TBD)

-### Basic Linux VM Monitoring

-### IIS VM Monitoring
+### IIS VM Monitoring (Beta)

 ## Authoring Guide